 Then it’s time to whip your egg whites into stiff peaks in your stand mixer.
 Whip whip whip whip whip and whip some more.

 Fold those two together, add your gel food coloring to make the shells a little brown and scrape down the sides with a rubber spatula, get it to the ribbon stage (where you can make a swirl of it dripping off your spatula and “draw” a figure 8 without the dough breaking).
-Once there, fill a piping bag fitted with NO tip (I know–I had you there), and make with the circles of dough on the baking sheet.
+Once there, fill a piping bag fitted with NO tip (I know–I had you there), and make with the circles of batter on the baking sheet.
+Be sure to use parchment paper or a silicone baking sheet (my favorite).

-Once you have those piped on the cookie sheet, bang them about 10-20 times on the counter to pop all the air bubbles possible and just bake your macaron shells.
+Once you have those piped on the cookie sheet, bang them about 10-20 times on the counter to pop all the air bubbles possible and just bake your macaron shells in the oven.

 Fill with your buttercream and brown sugar mixture (mmmmm…).
 You can even color this buttercream with gel food coloring to make it brown, but whatever.